Why I Like The Choose Glutamine & Ultimate Guide 2023

 • GABA: My opinion is not Serotonin, but GABA is the main chemical responsible for “Anxiety” and “Overthinking.”

-• Inflammation: Brain chemicals and neurotransmitters synthesis is negatively impacted by inflammation, which might be the reason for Anxiety, as well as depression.
+• Inflammation: Brain chemicals and neurotransmitters synthesis is negatively impacted by inflammation, which might be the reason for Anxiety and depression.

 Thanks for L-Glutamine because it is beneficial for the cell repair process in the Gut as well as the expression of tight junction proteins and the integrity of the intestinal lining,